RedisLabs/redis-enterprise-k8s-docs/active_active_database_readme.md

 3. Configure a Ingress or Route, follow the instructions [here](setting_ingress_or_route_readme.md)

+4. Configure ValidatingWebhookConfiguration, follow the instructions [here](admission/README.md)
+Note: this is a must for managing Active-Active database via the operator.

 #### Part 2: participating cluster info preparation setup

 Note:
-  * This part should be done always, even if the cluster is already configured to run the Redis Enterprise Operator managed active-active databases.
+  * This part should be done always, even if the cluster is already configured to run the Redis Enterprise Operator managed Active-Active databases.

-1. Collect the REC credentials secret from all of the participating clusters, replase `<REC name>` with the local REC name:
+1. Collect the REC credentials secret from all of the participating clusters, replace `<REC name>` with the local REC name:
 ```
   kubectl get secret -o yaml <REC name>
 ```